The railing is where your hand goes when climbing up or down the stairs.

 - Now apply the paint lightly to cover all the hard-to-reach stair parts like railings, spindles, and other nooks or crannies.

-Well, the process above seems to be easy and fun for DIYers, it’s not the best way out there if your stair railings are too dirty and need a thorough cleaning.
+Well, the process above seems to be easy and fun for DIYers, but it’s not the best way out there if your stair railings are too dirty and need a thorough cleaning.

-This means if you need to refinish every detail of the stair railings meticulously from top to bottom, you will need to invest a bit of time and energy to complete the project.
+If you need to meticulously refinish every detail of the stair railings from top to bottom, you will need to invest a bit of time and energy in completing the project.

 5 Easy Steps to Paint Stair Railings

 Admittedly, the stairs are often overlooked or painted without consideration for the rest of the home décor.

 The stairs can stick out like a sore thumb, bringing down your efforts with the rest of your residence.

 This is where a simple use of paint color can really complement and bolster the appearance of your décor efforts when planning to paint wooden stair railing and balusters.

-What follows are the easy steps on how you can paint your oak stair railings and banisters along with the different color combinations that you can try…
+What follows are the easy steps to paint your oak stair railings and banisters, along with the different color combinations you can try…

 Step 1.
 Clean and sand lightly

 Cleaning and sanding your banisters will not take more time, but you should do it right.

 Start by unscrewing the banister (if possible) that is fixed to metal brackets so that you can clean and paint them properly.

-If cannot be dislodged, you should tape (and cover with a plastic sheet) the areas that you do not want to get the paint on.
+If it cannot be dislodged, you should tape (and cover with a plastic sheet) the areas that you do not want to get the paint on.

 - Using dry rags, wipe the banisters (from top to bottom, including sides) to remove the dust